MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Program     | `System` |
 | Description | Inbound rule for Windows Remote Management via WS-Management.
 [TCP 5985] |

+This rule is governed by the [EnableWindowsRemoteManagement](#enablewindowsremotemanagement) setting.

 #### Windows Remote Management (HTTPS-In)